Maya Yoshida: Schalke 04

 On 5 July 2022, Yoshida joined German side Schalke 04 on a free transfer, signing a one-year contract with the Bundesliga club, with an option for another year.
 In the process, he became the third Japanese defender to ever play for Schalke, following Atsuto Uchida and Ko Itakura.
 The transfer was first reported via Twitter by Fabrizio Romano a few hours before the official announcement, with the Italian sports journalist adding that Yoshida had previously turned down several other offers, including one from Trabzonspor: the centre-back himself eventually expressed his surprise towards the accuracy of Romano's report in a quote retweet, writing, "This guy is incredible… even my wife didn't know about Trabzonspor".
 Upon joining the club, he was given a number twenty–two shirt, the shirt worn by Uchida, and consulted about the move with him, who asked him to choose the number.

-Yoshida made his Schalke 04 debut as captain against Bremer SV in the first round of the DFB–Pokal and helped the club kept a clean sheet, in a 0–0 draw.
-Since joining Schalke 04, he became the club’s first choice centre–back, forming a partnership with Henning Matriciani and later Moritz Jenz.
-However due to Schalke 04’s poor performance, Yoshida’s own performance came under criticism for his lack of speed in defence.
+Yoshida made his Schalke 04 debut as captain against Bremer SV in the first round of the DFB–Pokal and helped the club keep a clean sheet, in a 0–0 draw.
+Since joining Schalke 04, he became the club's first choice centre–back, forming a partnership with Henning Matriciani and later Moritz Jenz.
+However due to Schalke 04's poor performance, Yoshida's own performance came under criticism for his lack of speed in defence.
 Despite this, his poor performance has no effect on his Samurai Blue for the World Cup in Qatar.
 After the World Cup in Qatar, he led the club as captain to go on an unbeaten run of eight matches, which saw Schalke 04 improve on their results.
 Yoshida helped the club keep four clean sheets between 29 January 2023 and 19 February 2023.
 This proved an improvement performance for him, as he was threatened of facing demotion to the substitution bench.
 Towards the end of the 2022–23 season, Yoshida played two times for Schalke 04, as he was absent five times out of the seven remaining matches, due to injuries and competitions.

 Yoshida featured in 29 league games for Schalke 04, as the Gelsenkirchen-based team finished second-to-bottom of the table and got relegated to the 2.
 Bundesliga.
 He left the club at the end of the season, following the expiration of his contract.